Kate Throneburg slowly rolled her car to a stop in a Charlotte parking lot. She lowered the window.

-While initial reports around COVID-19 led many to believe that young people had little cause to worry about the coronavirus, as of March 22, nearly half of all cases in Mecklenburg County were aged 20 to 39.
+While initial reports around COVID-19 led many to believe that young people had little cause to worry about the coronavirus, as of July 8, about 44 percent of all cases in Mecklenburg County were people ages 20 to 39, more than any other age group.
 Throneburg was one of them.

 How she got there

 Throneburg, a business development manager, knew she was more at risk because she has asthma.
 But her symptoms began with nausea and upset stomach.
 She felt fatigued, had a cough, headache and aching throughout her body.

 “I’d had the flu two weeks before,” she said.
 “Maybe I hadn’t gotten over it.”